 Hello!
 Welcome to Wheeler Knifeworks, my name is Phil Wheeler.
 Thanks very much for visiting my site and having a look at my knives.
-I am a 30 year old knife maker in Wheat Ridge, CO.
-I have been making knives for about 6 years.
+I am a 32 year old knife maker/ medical student in Winston Salem, NC.
+I have been making knives for about 8 years.
 I mostly began with fixed blade hunting and camping knives, and then ventured into the world of kitchen knives a few years ago.
 I try to make every knife unique in one way or another, whether it is just varying combinations of woods, to trying something wildly experimental.
 All of my knives are fully handmade from scratch using what is known as the stock-removal method.
 This means that your knife starts as a bar of steel and blocks of wood.
 I have my heat treating done by Brad at Peters heat treating in Pennsylvania, generally regarded as one the the finest heat treaters for knives anywhere.
 As much as I like to do everything in-house, Brad's experience and equipment guarantees that every blade is as good as it gets in terms of performance and durability.
 Please feel free to contact me with any questions!

 My goal with each and every knife I make is to create a tool with the highest possible level of performance, as well as an object with distinct and enduring beauty.
 When it comes to kitchen cutlery, there are hundreds of knifemakers producing knives in traditional styles, frequently working in carbon steels.
 While many of these are marvelous knives, I chose to work primarily in stainless steel so that the chef does not need to worry about tarnishing their knife due to one lapse of attention, and the knife will therefore retain its beauty as long as possible.
 Rather than working in fully traditional styles such as santoku, gyuto, or yanagi, I also chose to develop my own shapes and designs, which are a blend of established styles that are known to be excellent performers, with my own twists on geometry, handle shape, and design.